anjiqbal/100DaysOfCode/README.md

 ### Today's progress:

 - Given the task to solve an issue for someone on a coding bootcamp - we conducted user research and ideated and narrowed down an issue to solve
-- We woeked on our plans, wireframe and breaking tasks down using Trello
+- We worked on our plans, wireframe and breaking tasks down using Trello
-- Conducted research into Front-end libraries such as Material UI and daya visualisation libraries
+- Conducted research into Front-end libraries such as Material UI and data visualisation libraries

 ### Thoughts: